8.2 Unexpected Child Deaths

 - Responding quickly to the unexpected death of a child in accordance with the locally agreed procedures;

-- Maintaining a Rapid Response protocol with all agencies, consistent with the Kennedy principles and current investigative practice from the Association of Chief Police Officers;
+- Maintaining a joint agency protocol with all agencies, consistent with the Kennedy principles and current investigative practice from the Association of Chief Police Officers;

 - Making immediate enquiries into and evaluating the reasons for and circumstances of the death, in agreement with the Coroner;